weiyangfb/SparseTensorNote/README.md

 _get_sparse_impl(r)->set_coalesced(t.is_coalesced());
 ```

 - Without support for 0-dim tensors, we cannot have proper support for scalar sparse tensors.
-This makes it unclear how to implement ops like reduction ops.
+This makes it unclear how to implement ops like reduction ops, which is currently represented as a dense scalar.
+Maybe there is nothing wrong with the current representation, we just need to be minded that sparse ops can return a scalar.

-- The nnz and the nnz dimension in two indices and value tensors may not be the same, some cuda kernels rely on this
+- The nnz and the nnz dimension in two indices and value tensors may not be the same, some cuda kernels rely on this.

 - In values, the non-nnz dimensions might not actually match the dimensions of the sparse tensor

 - We have dim == sparseDims + denseDims, but sparseDims cannot be 0.
 On one hand, this makes sense because a sparse tensor should have at least one sparse dim, but at the same time, it's in conflict with the idea of a scalar sparse tensor.

+- An empty sparse tensor has indices of dim = 1, which means we have to check `nnz != 0` everywhere in using a TensorAccessor of indices.

 ### Some of these issues are fixed by Will's PR (#9279)

-Current behavoir of empty sparse tensor:
+Current behavoir of an empty sparse tensor:
 ```
 >>> a = torch.sparse_coo_tensor([], [], [2, 3])
 >>> i = a._indices()